Educator Spotlight: Robert Lue, Harvard University (Part 1)

 Part 1: The Pivot to Online

 Even if you’re very accustomed to doing things online, the process of taking a course that you have always taught entirely in person, and then transferring it to an online setting, is a significant pivot.
-My course, MCB 64, has been running for a number of years, and that foundation of experiences has been enormously helpful for tackling the challenge.
-The entire class as well as every class session is defined by a set of learning objectives, which is now a best practice in course design.
-These objectives lay out for your students what they are expected to do after a particular class meeting, assignment or activity.
+My course, MCB 64, has been running for a number of years.
+And that foundation of experiences has been enormously helpful for tackling the challenge.
+A set of learning objectives defines the entire class as well as every class session.
+This is now a best practice in course design.
+Through these objectives, your students know what they are expected to do after a particular class meeting, assignment or activity.
 And it provides the instructor with a steady North Star for the course and all of its components.

-In MCB 64, each of the objectives is connected with a specific assignment, lecture, and/or in-class activity.
+In MCB 64, a specific assignment, lecture, and/or in-class activity connects each of the objectives.
 This has allowed me to look at each learning objective and think about how to meet it when we’re no longer face to face.
 For example, if the objective relates to being able to interpret data, and in class we would have a discussion that includes examining the data and critiquing the approach, we can more easily think about how to recreate that experience in a digital format.
-We also have to try to recreate that sense of serendipity, where students don’t know exactly what’s coming, and have to think in the moment, which is a very important aspect of teaching.
+We also have to try to recreate that sense of serendipity.
+Where students don’t know exactly what’s coming, and have to think in the moment.
+This is a very important aspect of teaching.

-LabXchange was built to allow educators to pull varied types of media together and sequence them into a learning pathway, with your own interstitial material that tells a story while allowing you to still provoke.
+LabXchange allows educators to pull varied types of media together and sequence them into a learning pathway.
+Combined with your own interstitial material, this tells a story while allowing you to still provoke.
 This is the “golden thread” that we all use to connect our materials together into a coherent narrative for our students.
-In MCB 64, we already had our teaching fellows using LabXchange, in the context of section, as a digital platform for them to share section readings woven with additional materials reflective of student interests, their own work, a sense of who they are as scientists.
+In MCB 64, we already had our teaching fellows using LabXchange in the context of section.
+As a digital platform for them to share section readings woven with additional materials reflective of student interests, their own work, a sense of who they are as scientists.

 Originally, we hadn’t planned on scaling that up to the entire class — but now we can certainly do that.
-LabXchange gives you the flexibility you need to retell a story online, thereby personalizing the content to your course objectives and in better alignment with your student’s needs and interests.
+LabXchange gives you the flexibility you need to retell a story online.
+This personalizes the content to your course objectives and in better alignment with your student’s needs and interests.
 As educators, we are all storytellers.
 Before LabXchange, there really wasn’t an easy way to tell personalized stories to support learning in a digital environment.

 I am thrilled to have the opportunity to use LabXchange for my full course.
 I was planning on doing it eventually, but now I can fully use it in the context of moving my brick-and-mortar course online.